FrankN88/quiz-game/TESTING.md

     5. Be able to visualise my own posts.

-        1. The logged in user is able to see the history of the scores with dates.
+        1. The registered user is able to see the history of the scores with exact dates.
            <details><summary>Evidence</summary>
            <img src="assets/images/testing_images/ux_stories/publications.gif">
            </details>